maarten-pennings/eMeterP1port/gen1/testswser.md

 ### Problem

 The e-Meter sends stats every 10 seconds.
-The stats are send as an textual page, each line containing a key value pair.
+The stats are sent as an textual page, each line containing a key value pair.
 An example of a line in the page is `1-0:1.8.1(025707.312*kWh)`.
 The `1-0:1.8.1` is the key, and `025707.312*kWh` the value.
 The key denotes the "Meter Reading electricity delivered to client (low tariff) in 0,001 kWh"